Tina Stowell

 The Rt Hon Baroness Stowell of Beeston MBE

-She was Chair of the Charity Commission from 2018 to 2021, and is a former Cabinet Minister, Leader of the House of Lords and The Lord Privy Seal.
+She is a former Chair of the Communications and Digital Select Committee, and a former Cabinet Minister as Leader of the House of Lords and The Lord Privy Seal.
+She was Chair of the Charity Commission from 2018 to 2021.

 David Cameron promoted her to the Cabinet as Leader of the House of Lords and the Lord Privy Seal in July 2014 and re-apppointed her to the same post when the Conservatives returned to power after the 2015 General Election.
 She was not retained by Mrs May and left the Government for the backbenches in July 2016.